Dr. Bob Rotella

 "Many golf programs have outstanding resources but none more valuable than Dr. Bob Rotella," said Virginia coach Bowen Sargent.
 "Confidence plays such an important role in our sport.
 Having the world's foremost authority in golf psychology assisting our team is invaluable.
 We are very fortunate to work with Dr. Rotella as he has a genuine passion for the University of Virginia and, obviously, golf.
 When asked to be our assistant Doc was excited to offer his support as we build a nationally recognized program, and for that we are truly grateful."

-He currently serves on the editorial board of Golf Digest and is a columnist for that publication.
+He has served on the editorial board of Golf Digest and been a columnist for that publication.
 He is the past president of the North American Association for Applied Sports Psychology and a contributing editor for the Sport Psychology Journal.

 He has worked as a consultant for personnel for the NBA, NFL, Major League Baseball, Nascar, PGA Tour, LPGA Tour, Senior Tour, U.S. Olympic Ski Team and the U.S. Olympic Equestrian Team.